• Recipes

 Instructions

-• Preheat oven to 350°F (177°C).
-Line a 9 inch square baking pan with parchment paper.
+• Preheat and Prepare.
+Preheat the oven to 350°F (177°C) and line a 9 inch square baking pan with parchment paper.
+Measure all ingredients and chop the milk chocolate bar into small chunks.

-½ Cup Butter, ¾ Cup Light Brown Sugar
+½ Cup Salted Butter, ¾ Cup Light Brown Sugar

 2 Large Eggs, 2 Teaspoons Vanilla Extract